tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 Ideally we would be able to use the physical register assigned to R12 for another virtual register in this empty slot!
 For example, maybe R14 or R15, which have short lifetimes that completely fit into the hole.

+**Even though** we are adding some gaps between ranges, each interval still gets assigned *one location for its entire life*.
+It's just that in the gaps, we get to put other smaller intervals, like lichen growing between bricks.

 To get lifetime holes, we have to modify our interval data structure a bit.

 ## Finding lifetime holes